Italian Crockpot Chicken and Potatoes

 Jump to Recipe

-So we’ve got a few weeks left of “fall” and then we’re full on winter mode for the next several months.
+We’ve got a few weeks left of “fall” and then we’re full on winter mode for the next several months.

 I always enjoy the beginning of winter — the first fluffy snowflakes, steaming cups of hot chocolate, the first fires in the fireplace, cozy sweaters, and all that.
-You get to experience all of the good things about winter (yes, there are some!), and aren’t too jaded by the frigid temperatures just yet.
+But once January comes and Christmas is over?
+I am so over it.

 The only thing that keeps me going is hunkering down in the kitchen and whipping up our favourite cozy comfort foods: baking, soups, chili, and easy crockpot meals that can simmer away and fill the house with that incredible scent of a dinner that’s cooking long before the 5:00pm rush.